Climb out of debt in 2017

 The financial hangover of Christmas is rarely a mild affair, but Britons bearing the brunt of significant debts should make getting back into the black their main goal in 2017.

 Debt is a rapidly expanding problem in the UK.

-As at the end of September 2015, personal debt across the country had reached £1.452 trillion.
+At the end of October 2016, personal debt across the country had reached £1.508 trillion, with the average consumer credit borrowing amount at £3,765 per adult.
 But such is our fondness for spending beyond our means, the Office for Budget Responsibility now anticipates that household debt is set to reach an eye-watering £2.551 trillion by 2021.

 Whether your debt is in the early stages of spiralling out of control or if you are already deep into the red, there are steps you can take to get back on track.

 Don’t keep it to yourself